andreasjongenburger/power-bi-sidekick/README.md

 This version is only tested on my own projects.
 No liability, responsiblity or warranty applies to the creator.

-It may be wise to first create a backup of your report, before making adjustments - like removement of columns and/or measures - based on the insights provided by Power BI Sidekick.
+Always create a backup of your report, before making adjustments - like removement of columns and/or measures - based on the insights provided by Power BI Sidekick.